-For the past two years, Cordaid (formerly ICCO Cooperation) has been contributing to a more inclusive coffee value chain in Nepal.
+For the past two and a half years, Cordaid (formerly ICCO Cooperation) has been contributing to a more inclusive coffee value chain in Nepal.
 How?
 By ensuring that people with a disability can play a role of importance.
 As a coffee farmer, or, at the far end of the chain, as a barista.

 Worldwide, coffee connoisseurs know Nepali coffee for its distinct flavour, aroma, and body.
 It is also a hugely important cash crop in the Himalayan country.
 Every year, over 30.000 Nepali smallholder farmers produce about 400 tonnes of green Arabica coffee, grown at an altitude between 1000 and 1600 meters.
 A lot of the farmers use organic and eco-friendly practices.

 Watch this short documentary on how we have created an inclusive coffee value chain in Nepal: